brekekesoftware/brekekephone/README.md

 ### iOS
 - Start the react native bundle at the project root: `react-native run-ios`.
 - To clear cache: `rm -rf ios/build/* && rm -rf ~/Library/Developer/Xcode/DerivedData/*`.
+- To have the push notification and other permission related to work, we need to uninstall the app first before reinstalling or debugging.

 ##### Build iOS app for distribution
 - Request for distribution certificate and install it correctly on local machine if haven't